Thndr

 Egypt compounds; MENA waits

 Alpha v2 ships and gets the robo-advisory license.
 Thndr Card goes live.
 Real estate fund in FRA licensing as of June 2026 keynote – on track ahead of Q3 target.
 Funded accounts cross 1M.
-Saudi Arabia green light converts to a full license in early 2027.
+Saudi Arabia's initial approval converts to a full licence and a Q1 2027 launch.
 Thndr enters its next fundraise with a MENA story that has Egypt revenue, UAE traction, and a KSA timeline.

 Bull